Copyright 2015 – 37th Judicial CASA

 Complex cases receive more attention so they can move forward in a timely way.
 CASA volunteers are typically appointed to complex cases - those where there are multiple factors which must be fully understood in order to make a placement decision that will be in the child's best interests.

 Court-ordered services are more carefully targeted and monitored with a CASA volunteer's detailed knowledge of the child's circumstances, making service dollars go farther.

 CASA TRAINING - WINTER CLASSES

 1 Court Square, Suite 240

 Park in back & follow the signs.

-This free 10-week class is required for a volunteer to become a sworn-in Court Appointed Special Advocate.
+This free independent study class is required before service as a sworn-in Court Appointed Special Advocate.